What Are The Best Trolling Rods For Salmon In 2023?

 Flexible action

-As mentioned above, if you’re using a downrigger, the rod tip is pulled down almost to the water surface.
+As mentioned above, if you’re using a downrigger, the tip of your trolling rod is pulled down almost to the water surface.

-This works best with a pole that has moderate action, since it bends not just at the tip, but also halfway down the backbone.
+This works best with a trolling rod for salmon that has moderate action, since it bends not just at the tip, but also halfway down the backbone.

 For a deeper insight into rod action, and which one you should choose, take a look at our article fishing rod action explained.